Alkizar/alkizar.github.io/_teaching/2014-spring-teaching-1.md

 ---
-title: "Teaching experience 1"
+title: "MUSA 74: Transition to Upper Division Mathematics"
 collection: teaching
-type: "Undergraduate course"
+type: "Undergraduate Course"
-permalink: /teaching/2014-spring-teaching-1
+permalink: /teaching/2021-spring-teaching
-venue: "University 1, Department"
+venue: "UC Berkeley, Mathematics"
-date: 2014-01-01
+date: 2021-01-01
-location: "City, Country"
+location: "Berkeley, CA"
 ---

-This is a description of a teaching experience.
-You can use markdown like any other post.

-Heading 1
+After taking the class myself in Fall 2019, I joined the course staff for <a href="https://math.berkeley.edu/~musa/">MUSA</a>'s student-run introduction to proof-writing.
+The course is intended for lower division students seeking to gain experience writing formal proofs to ease their transition into more advanced mathematical coursework.
+In addition to giving lectures for the class, I also rewrote a handful of chapters of the <a href="https://musa-berk.github.io/MUSA-74/notes.pdf">course notes</a>.
+I also assisted in teaching the course in Spring 2020, which is how I first became involved in MUSA at Berkeley.

+Syllabus
 ======
+The course syllabus can be found <a href="https://decal-file-uploads.s3.amazonaws.com/uploads/attachments/000/005/444/original/MUSA74-Sp21-Syllabus.pdf">here</a>.

 Heading 2
 ======